11 Reasons to Add Red Cabbage to Your Regular Diet

-Red cabbage, also called purple cabbage or Blaukraut, is very common in stores during the winter.
+Red cabbage, also known as Blaukraut, is common in stores during the winter.
 It’s originally from the Mediterranean area and it has been cultivated since 2,500 B.C.
 It belongs to the Brassica group of plants, which includes other nutrient-rich vegetables such as broccoli, Brussels sprouts, and kale.

 There is a difference between red and white cabbage.
 This difference is that the red kind has anthocyanin, a pigment from the flavonoid family.
 It also has powerful antioxidants.
 So, you’re still not including this food in your diet?
 So, here are 11 reasons to start eating it on a regular basis.